 The history of the National Museum main building

-The National Museum, the oldest museum institution in Bohemia, was established as a “national museum” in 1818 by the ceremonial declaration of the of aristocracy on 15th April.
+The National Museum was established as a “national museum” in 1818 by the ceremonial declaration of the of aristocracy on 15th April.
 The collections were first gathered in the minority Monastery of St. Jakub and in private flats. Šternberg Palace at Hradčany became the first permanent headquarters of the Museum in 1819, partially lent for this purpose by the Society of Patriotic Friends of Art.
 Today it is one of the National Gallery buildings.

 Former Museum headquarters in Na Příkopě Street (1847 - 1890)